thiagonobrega/ml_ds_util/README.md

 # Basich dataset operation libs

-This code aims to execute the basic datasets operations (e.g., read and anonymize the records) to my Ph.D. research.
+This code aims to execute the basic datasets operations (e.g., read and anonymize the records) in my Ph.D. research.

 ## Setup